rogerbarton/vr-modeling/docs/developer-guide/adding-functionality.md

 ## Custom UI

 This is relatively easy.
 There are two categories:
-1. **Mesh specific UI**, see `UiMeshDetails`
+1. **Mesh specific UI**, see :cs:class:`UiMeshDetails`
-2. **Generic UI**, see `UiManager.InitializeStaticUi`
+2. **Generic UI**, see :cs:func:`UiManager.InitializeStaticUi`

-In the `UiManager` instance there are several prefabs that can be used, e.g. `buttonPrefab`.
+In the :cs:class:`UiManager` instance there are several prefabs that can be used, e.g. :cs:var:`buttonPrefab`.
 These are built up from the Unity UI (*not the new UIElements*).
-These often have a custom script in `UI.Components` attached to the root transform for easy modification.
+These often have a custom script in :cs:namespace:`UI.Components` attached to the root transform for easy modification.
 There are lots of simple examples for this so just have a look at the code.
 The normal workflow is:
-1. Instantiate a prefab and get the gameObject or custom script (e.g. `UiSelectionMode`) for that prefab
+1. Instantiate a prefab and get the gameObject or custom script (e.g. :cs:class:`UiSelectionMode`) for that prefab
 1. Add the gameObject to a group/collapsible/category
 1. Initialize the custom script or setup the OnClick callbacks directly